mavxg/slatejs/README.md

       and missing opens by inserting before your insert. (or just collapse the selection like Google Docs)

+# IDEA

+QUBE integration.
+Have an output table format that is a table where the expressions you type get evaluated and you get an output.
+If it varies over multiple dimensions then they become pivot slices.
+This is then an output table that is formatted like an input table.
+Entered like a table but evaluates like a pivot table output.

+You should even be able to put something down the side to varie it over ...

 ## Bugs

 * List items should nest inside other items not at the list level..